guyshemesh/Checkmarx_Home_Assignment/README.md

 # Checkmarx_Home_Assignment

-the program - using numpy library and then and then return "Hello World!"
+Our program is using the numpy library and then returning "Hello World!"

 Build stage -
-in this stage we will set up the running environment by install the relevant version of the python libraries to make sure that our program has the right environment to run. this is why we use 'pip install -r requirements.txt' In requirements.txt written 'numpy==1.21.0'- we will install this version of numpy library because that's what require to run our program.
+In this step we will set up the runtime environment by installing the relevant version of the python libraries to make sure our software has the correct environment to run.
+This is why we use 'pip install -r requirements.txt' In requirements.txt written 'numpy==1.21.0' - we will install this version of the numpy library because this is what the running environment need to run our program.

 Test stage -
-we run 'python -m unittest tests.py'. the code in tests.py is checking if the return of our program is equal to what we want. if the our program return is a mistake, we set  currentBuild.result  as 'FAILURE' and at the end of the file we return 'Pipeline failed: Tests did not pass.'.
+We run 'python -m unittest tests.py'.
+The code in tests.py checks if our program's return is equal to what we want.
+If our program returns an error, we set currentBuild.result to 'FAILURE' and at the end of the file we return 'Pipeline failed: Tests not passed.'.

 Deploy stage  -
-if all our  test finish and succeed , we will clone our program(main.py) by using the command 'scp' to git@github.com:GuyShemesh66/-Checkmarx_Assignment_deploy.git.
+If all our testing completes and succeeds, we'll clone our program(main.py) from https://github.com/GuyShemesh66/Checkmarx_Home_Assignment.git into a new local file named "tested_program" to make sure that the program is updated ,ready to work on and passes all the previous tests.